The Entering Class of 2018

 In Their Words

-Why the entering class of 2017 chose the University of Chicago
+Why our students chose the University of Chicago

 Pritzker's commitment to diversity in all forms and at all levels was extremely refreshing to me.
 Many schools I interviewed at talked about inclusion efforts, but to come here and meet students with such varied life experiences who genuinely wanted to learn from and advocate for groups different from their own was amazing.
 This is even reflected in the administration at Pritzker; I cannot think of another school I interviewed at where I saw as many women and people of color in leadership positions.
 Just from these initial observations, I could tell that Pritzker was a place that knows that medicine must be inclusive of people from all walks of life, especially those that are typically marginalized.

 The Pritzker School of Medicine stood out to me as a place I felt I could grow most as a physician and a scientist.
 The culture stood out to me with each individual I interacted with: from the medical students to the faculty.
 The opportunity to be here at a pivotal time with the reintroduction of the Trauma 1 center gave me the feeling that I could truly reach out and impact the South Side community directly as a volunteer.
 Moreover, the research faculty here is absolutely outstanding, and I look forward to working on an impactful project that may lead to advances to human health.
 Ultimately, I felt like Pritzker really cared about me as a potential student, and that feeling has proven to be true in my time here.